Rahul Gandhi to interact with regional electronic news media today

 YouTube चैनल को सब्सक्राइब करने के लिए घंटी आइकन को दबाएं।

-Earlier, the Congress leader had held an online interactive sessions with intellectuals like former Reserve Bank of India Governor Raghuram Rajan and Nobel laureate Abhijit Banerjee.
+Earlier, the Congress leader had held online interactive sessions with intellectuals like former Reserve Bank of India Governor Raghuram Rajan and Nobel laureate Abhijit Banerjee.

 Coronavirus crisis: Rajasthan farmers to get loan at 3 per cent by pledging their produce